BE GRATEFUL… IT PAYS!

 Gather as a family/ community; create an environment appropriate for prayer (dress appropriately - switch off your phones...).

-We cannot gather as usual for the Eucharist.
-But we are conscious that Christ is present not only in the Blessed Sacrament but also in the Scriptures and in our hearts.
+We are conscious that Christ is present not only in the Blessed Sacrament but also in the Scriptures and in our hearts.
 Even when we are on our own, we remain part of the Body of Christ.

 Place lighted candles, a crucifix, and the Bible on a covered table.
 These remind us of the sacredness of our time of prayer and could help us feel connected with our local worshipping communities.